 What businesses are doing right

-Businesses and companies are proactively using voluntary carbon labels for their products.
+More and more businesses and companies are proactively using voluntary carbon labels for their products.
 Carbon labeling has entered many product streams, ranging from technology, cosmetic, food, and apparel companies.
 The introduction of carbon labels can help consumers understand and track the impact of the products they are purchasing.
 Not only will carbon labels help consumers in tracking their footprint, but they also provide an opportunity to motivate companies to reduce the impacts of their products.
 Carbon labels summarize greenhouse gas emissions information on consumer goods in order to allow for consumer choices that may rapidly reduce emissions and therefore ease the threats posed by emissions to people and the planet.
 Promoting the use of carbon labels on products is seen as an affordable and viable option to reduce emissions and lessen the negative effects of carbon emissions.
 A recent article compares the growth in the use of carbon labels as similar to nutrition labels, “carbon labels are the new calorie.”
 Examples of the use of these labels range from the food and household products industry with Unilever, to the fashion industry with shoe company Allbirds.